 I hope this blog is a useful resource on esophageal dysphagia.
 I have had a special place in my heart for the “orphaned” esophagus since beginning my practice as a Speech-Language Pathologist in 1995.
 This may be due to the influence of the midwest, studying at University of Wisconsin-Madison and discussing the esophagus with Dr Reza Shaker of Milwaukee.
 I have made observations with esophageal follow-throughs on Modified Barium Swallows Studies since 1999.
 Going forward, let there be no debate about whether or not the esophagus is in our scope of practice.
 It is a crucial part of the comprehensive swallowing evaluation.
 Let’s all make sure the esophagus is not the “orphaned” part of our patients’ bodies!

-I would like to discuss HRM (High Resolution Manometry) further.
-This presents a rainbow of colors to represent the pressures of the swallow in the pharynx through the LES.
+I would love to discuss HRM (High Resolution Manometry) further, but check out the 3rd issue discussed in this Dysphagia Research Society Annual Meeting review blog and the resource below.
+HRM presents the swallow pressures as a rainbow of colors to represent the pressures in the pharynx through the LES.
 With the addition of impedance testing (pressure exerted on the sensors by the bolus), we can “see” the bolus in purple!
 How did they know purple was my favorite color!
-This procedure is still about 5+ years away from being used regularly in clinical practice, per O’Rourke, but there is great research using simultaneous HRM and videoflouroscopy.

 For a start, here is a link to the Park, et al (2014) article on High-Resolution Impedance Manometry that includes pictures and good references. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4204409/

 References cited per O’Rourke’s talk: